“Now when Peter had come to Antioch, I withstood him to his face, because he was to be blamed….”

-With this verse, the location changes from Jerusalem to Antioch of Syria.
-Paul continues in this section to prove the validity and independence of his apostleship by telling how he rebuked Peter in Antioch.
-Paul’s message of grace is independent from the church in general and the apostles in particular.
+The geographical location changes from Jerusalem to Antioch of Syria with this verse.
+Paul continues in this section to prove the validity and independence of his apostleship by relating how he rebuked Peter in Antioch.
+Paul’s message of grace is independent of the church in general and the apostle Peter in particular.

 Now when Peter had come to Antioch,

-Antioch was the capital of Syria situated on the river Orontes and founded by Seleucus Nicanor in 300 B.C.
-Seleucus named the city after his father Antiochus.
+Antioch was the capital of Syria, situated on the river Orontes and founded by Seleucus Nicanor in 300 B.C.
+Seleucus named the city after his father, Antiochus.
 Many Jews lived in this city.
 The followers of Christ were first called Christians there.
 Antioch was the largest city in Syria.
-Paul ministered there (Acts 13:1; 14:26; 15:22ff; 18:22).
-Peter came to Paul’s stomping grounds.
+Paul ministered there before the Jerusalem Council (Acts 13:1; 14:26; 15:22ff; 18:22).
+Peter came to Paul’s stomping grounds in Antioch.

 I withstood him to his face,

 Paul “withstood” Peter to the “face.”
 The word “withstood” means to set against.
-Peter made an attack on the grace principle by withdrawing from grace believers and aligning himself with legalistic believers (2:12-21).
+Peter attacked the grace principle by withdrawing from grace believers and aligning himself with legalistic believers (Ga 2:12-21).
 Paul opposed Peter’s legalism.
-Peter’s concession to legalism endangered the essence of the gospel so Paul confronted him face to face.
+Peter’s concession to legalism endangered the essence of the gospel of grace, so Paul confronted him face to face.
 The two apostles came to a head-on collision.